-The Pinellas Park Police Department is one of the finest law enforcement agencies in the State of Florida.
-We are proud of the high quality of service we provide to our citizens and the reputation we have built within our community.
+The Pinellas Park Police Department works hard to maintain our standing as one of the finest law enforcement agencies in the State of Florida.
+We are proud of the high quality service we provide our citizens and the reputation we have built within our community.
 To maintain this reputation, we constantly strive for excellence and hold our members to the highest professional standards.

 The pursuit of excellence and maintenance of high standards requires that all allegations of employee misconduct be thoroughly investigated to assure the public that such conduct will not be tolerated, while at the same time ensuring employees are not unjustly accused of misbehavior.
 The responsibility and authority for these investigations is assigned to the Internal Affairs Unit.

 The Internal Affairs Unit is tasked with receiving, processing, and the investigation of complaints made against members of the Police Department.
 To ensure the public trust and maintain the integrity of the Police Department, the Internal Affairs Unit conducts immediate, thorough, and objective investigations of all complaints.
 All investigations will stand a test of fairness and all members of the Pinellas Park Police Department are treated equally regardless of rank.